50 Interesting Facts You Need to Know About Solar Energy

 - Solar panels don’t need direct sunlight to produce electricity.
 However, direct sunlight produces the most energy.

-- Currently, the sun burns hydrogen.
+- Currently, the sun uses hydrogen for nuclear fusion.
 One day when all the hydrogen is gone, it will switch to helium—but that doesn’t matter for solar panels.
 They’ll continue to use the sun’s rays to create electricity to power our homes.

 - In order to power the entire earth on renewable energy, we would need to install solar panels on over 191,000 square miles.2 Considering there are over 57million square miles of land on earth, we have room to spare.